PovertyAction/guides/cleaning/02 Variable Management/01 Missing Values.md

 ```
 *Assign numerical codes
 loc idk		-99 99 999	// numerical code for "Don't Know"
 loc rf		-77 77 75	// numerical code for "Refuse"
 loc na		-88			// numerical code for "Not Applicable"
 loc oth		-66			// numerical code for "Other"
 loc skip	-70			// numerical code for  "Skip"

-* Replace values for each type of refusal
+* Replace values for each type of refusal across numerical variables
 qui ds, not(type string)
 local numvars `r(varlist)'
 foreach var of local numvars {

 	** Replace missing values as negative for unlabeled numeric variable above 0
 	if mi("`: value label `var''") { // no labels from SurveyCTO import code